letyang23/ucla-lecture-notes/PM 618/Final.md

 - **Mixed random variables** have **neither** probability mass function **nor** probability density function
 - **All types of random variables** (discrete, continuous and mixed distributions) **have cumulative distribution function!!**

-# Lecture 5 – Expectation, variance, and transformations of RVs
+# Week 5 – Expectation, variance, and transformations of RVs

 ## Last class

 * **Continuous random variables:**
     * Take infinite uncountable values
     * Have a probability density function (pdf)
     * Continuous RV are completely characterized by their pdf or cdf

 * **Uniform:** $U[a,b]$
 * **Exponential:** $Exp[\lambda]$